strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 The Marketplace contains optional plugins built to customize the core Strapi installation.
 The in-app Marketplace is located in the admin panel, indicated by the ![Marketplace icon](../assets/icons/marketplace.svg) _Marketplace_.
 Marketplace plugins are installed using the CLI (see [Developer Documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-install)).

 ::: tip
 The in-app Marketplace displays only v4 plugins.
-Both v3 and v4 plugins are discoverable in the [web Marketplace](https://market.strapi.io/).
+Both v3 and v4 plugins are discoverable in the [Strapi Market](https://market.strapi.io/).

 :::